SaimAhmedSheikh/react-native-template-saim/README.md

 # react-native-template-saim

-Use this template like this
+Use this template like this:

-npx react-native init projectname --template react-native-template-saim
+npx react-native init projectname --template @saimahmedsheikh/react-native-template-saim